Parzival7566/Parzival7566/README.md

 - 👋 Hi, I’m @Parzival7566
-- 👀 I’m interested in Game Development, Data Science, Deep Learning
+- 👀 I’m interested in Learning new programming languages, Game Development, Data Science, Deep Learning
 - 🌱 I’m currently learning C,C++
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...